ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

  : A functional entity that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
 See {{sec-cnma}}.

 CATS Traffic Classifier (C-TC):
 :  A functional entity that is responsible for determining which packets belong to a traffic flow for a specific service request.
-It is also responsible for forwarding such packets along a C-PS computed path that leads to the relevant service contact instance.
+It coordinates with the Ingress CATS-Forwarder so that such packets are placed onto a path computed by the C-PS that leads to the selected service contact instance.
 See {{sec-ctc}}.

 # CATS Framework and Components {#Framework-and-concepts}